The legend of Baker Mayfield and Patrick Mahomes' 2016 epic

 Mayfield (in 2016): That's exactly how I thought it was going to be and I enjoyed it.

-Keke Coutee, Tech receiver: I knew the game was going to be a barnburner, because Baker had a lot to prove leaving Tech.
+Keke Coutee, Tech receiver: I knew the game was going to be a barn burner, because Baker had a lot to prove leaving Tech.
 Then Pat was such a competitor.
 Guy's a baller.

+Stoops (this week): After watching Mahomes on tape.
+I was like, 'Oh my gosh, this guy can make any throw from any angle.'

+Mayfield (this week): The physical attributes that Pat has -- he has everything you could possibly want.
+His arm strength is unbelievable, but just the different arm angles and things he is able to do -- I know people talk about his no-look passes and all of that - but to be able to change his arm angle, you can see why he was such an incredible athlete in baseball and basketball, as well.
+He's just able to do things that a lot of quarterbacks can't do.

-Drew Krueger, Tech trainer: Pat injured the shoulder against Kansas (three weeks before).
+Drew Krueger, Tech trainer: Pat injured the shoulder against Kansas [three weeks before].
 It was a significant shoulder separation.
 Those are very painful for any type of movement, not to mention throwing the football.
 He played against Kansas State, and then on the last play, he fell on it again.
-So it was a real sore and we were all kind of unsure what to expect.
+So it was real sore and we were all kind of unsure what to expect.

 Kingsbury: He had been limited in practice.
-They had to numb his shoulder before the game and then he broke his (non-throwing) wrist in the first half.
+They had to numb his shoulder before the game, and then he broke his [non-throwing] wrist in the first half.
 Nobody knew it.
 He just kept playing and ended up having to get surgery after the season, before the combine and bowl prep.

 Krueger: He just asked us to tape it up.